bchareyre/yade-mpi/doc/sphinx/installation.rst

 correct name in the first line (for instance, jessie, trusty or wheezy).

-After that you can normally start Yade using "yadedaily" or "yadedaily-batch" command.
+After that you can normally start Yade using "yadedaily" or "yadedaily-batch" command. yadedaily on older distributions can have some disabled features due to older library versions, shipped with particular distribution.

 Git-repository for packaging stuff is available on `GitHub <https://github.com/yade/yadedaily/>`_.
 Each branch corresponds to one distribution e.g. precise, jessie etc.